Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 In the case when $p(z)$ factors completely into linear factors, this theorem is equivalent to the influential Guruswami-Sudan theorem on list decoding of Reed-Solomon codes \cite{guruswami-sudan}.
 See Section~\ref{section:rsld} for the details of the equivalence.
 The above statement of Theorem~\ref{theorem:polycop}, as well as the extension to higher-degree irreducible factors, appear to be new.

 It has long been recognized that the Coppersmith and Guruswami-Sudan theorems are in some way analogous, although we are unaware of any previous, comparably explicit statement of the analogy.
-Boneh used Coppersmith's theorem in work on Chinese remainder theorem codes inspired by the Guruswami-Sudan theorem \cite{boneh:smooth}, and in a brief aside in the middle of \cite{bernstein}, Bernstein noted that Guruswami-Sudan is the polynomial analogue of a related theorem of Coppersmith, Howgrave-Graham, and Nagaraj \cite{chgn}.
+Boneh used Coppersmith's theorem in work on Chinese remainder theorem codes inspired by the Guruswami-Sudan theorem \cite{boneh:smooth}, and in a brief aside in the middle of \cite{bernstein}, Bernstein noted that the Guruswami-Sudan theorem is the polynomial analogue of a related theorem of Coppersmith, Howgrave-Graham, and Nagaraj \cite{chgn}.
+Alekhnovich~\cite{alekhnovich} formulated the problem of list-decoding of Reed-Solomon codes in terms of finding a Gr\"obner basis for a polynomial ideal, and he gave an algorithm for finding a short vector in a polynomial lattice to do so.
 See also \cite{guruswami-sahai-sudan} for a general ideal-theoretic setting for coding theory, and \cite{sudan} for a survey of relationships between list decoding and number-theoretic codes.